wilsonmar/wilsonmar.github.io/_posts/2011-04-07-san-francisco.md

     Don't fly into San Jose airport.
 You'll have a long and slow ride to San Francisco.

-1. Print off a few dozen cards containing lyrics to the <a href="#LeftMyHeart">song above</a> so you can pass them out for a sing-along while you're in a Cable Car.

 1.  <a target="_blank" href="https://www.clippercard.com/ClipperWeb/pay-with-phone">Load a Clipper card</a> into your phone's wallet (for $20) so you can just wave your phone to enter and exit.
 It's also good on Muni buses and streetcars (one of which is named "Desire").

 1. Install the <a target="_blank" href="https://www.sfmta.com/getting-around/muni/fares/munimobile">Muni app</a> to get their one-day pass, which includes cable cars.

 1. On Google Maps, load a map so you can access it offline.

 1. Download the <a target="_blank" href="https://www.sfmta.com/maps/powellhyde-cable-car-pdf-map">PDF map</a> of cable car routes.

 1. Watch tourist vlogs about the city.

+    * <a target="_blank" href="https://www.youtube.com/watch?v=pWFYEvhl0rg">8K VR/360 tour with commentary</a> for your VR glasses.
+One of <a target="_blank" href="https://www.youtube.com/@OrbitianMedia">many cities</a>.
+    <br /><br />

 1. Watch movies and TV shows filmed in the city.
 It's a thrill to recognize locations.

 <a name="FilmLocations"></a>